Dhravya/radish/README.md

 ## License

-Unlike redis, go-redis is licensed under the MIT license.
+Unlike redis, radish is licensed under the MIT license.
 You can use it for commercial purposes without any restrictions.
 Go wild!